Mazda Motor (OTCMKTS:MZDAY) Issues FY 2022 Earnings Guidance

 Mazda Motor (OTCMKTS:MZDAY) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of 0.510-0.510 for the period.
+The company provided EPS guidance of 0.510-0.510 for the period.
 The company issued revenue guidance of $31.19 billion-$31.19 billion.

-Separately, Zacks Investment Research lowered shares of Mazda Motor from a buy rating to a hold rating in a research report on Friday, April 9th.
+Separately, Zacks Investment Research cut shares of Mazda Motor from a buy rating to a hold rating in a research report on Friday, April 9th.

 Mazda Motor Corporation manufactures and sells passenger cars and commercial vehicles in Japan, North America, Europe, China, and internationally.
 Its principal products include four-wheeled vehicles, gasoline reciprocating engines, diesel engines, and automatic and manual transmissions for vehicles.